 Diagram of Health Informatics and Related Fields

-Starting at the lower section of the diagram, Management Science, Computer Science, and the Cognitive Sciences are the foundations of the profession.
+Starting at the lower section of the diagram - Management Science, Computer Science, and Cognitive Science are the theoretical foundations of the profession.

-A little higher in the diagram, health informaticians routinely apply their Information & Communication Technology skills in the human-computer interface; assisting stakeholders with their information needs.
+A little higher in the diagram, health informaticians routinely apply their information and communication technology skills in the human-computer interface; assisting stakeholders with their information needs.

 The upper section of the diagram shows health informatics, various related fields, and overlapping areas among them.